Conanbranch/ai4code-transformer-baseline/README.md

 - Clean up ranking

 ## To Do (Features)
-- Clean up input (remove comments from code, remove markup and other stuff from comments) Remove \r and \n from markup

 - Frequent evaluation - May not make any difference, don't bother unless really need a boost
 - Add Stochastic Weight Averaging (SWA) - Complicated, Final Step Only If Necessary - Some chatter that it doens't help anyway, don't bother unless really need a small boost

 ## To Do (Experiments)
 - Try no padding except at end of markdown and code
-- Do any parents cross over?
-- Think about the padding, seperators, etc. Both with FLC and VLC.
-Make sure it makes sense.
 - Maybe explore https://github.com/huggingface/evaluate (includes function for average word length)
 - Different pooling strategies https://www.kaggle.com/code/conanbranch/utilizing-transformer-representations-efficiently/edit